benpakmnz/weatherApp-express-server/README.md

 # Server Project Node.js && express

-This project was created using Node.js and express written in TypeScript Backend is handled by mongoDB
+This project was created using Node.js and express written in TypeScript Backend is handled by mongoDB <br />
 Related Client app @ [weatherApp-react-client](https://github.com/benpakmnz/weatherApp-react-client)

 ## Core NPM Module